-The Murray Crayfish is the largest of over 40 species in the genus Euastacus which represents freshwater 'spiny' crayfish; and is the second largest freshwater crayfish in the world.
+Murray Crayfish have characteristic white claws and three rows of large white spines on each side of the tail.
+Males generally have larger claws while females have broader abdomens.
 Individuals have a dark green to green-brown body.
-They have characteristic white claws and three rows of large white spines on each side of the tail; and males generally have larger claws while females have broader abdomens.

 Other Euastacus species.

 The species grows to more than 150 mm in carapace length; with the maximum recorded size being 174 mm and 2.5 kg.
 The Murray Crayfish is the largest of over 40 species in the genus Euastacus which represents freshwater 'spiny' crayfish.

 The Murray Crayfish is the second largest freshwater crayfish in the world!